 While Imperial County has generally more affordable housing than other Southern California counties, housing availability in locations important to commuting workers is sometimes lacking.
-Continued efforts to implement local Housing Element policies to ensure an adequate supply of workforce, or middle income, housing is a priority for successful economic development in Imperial County.
+Continued efforts to implement local Housing Element policies to ensure an adequate supply of workforce housing is a priority for successful economic development in Imperial County.